liamtan28/dactyl/README.md

 ## Currently in the works

-1. Dependency injection.
-This feature is coming soon.
+1. Dependency injection (delivered and usable!
+Improvements in the works)
 2. OpenAPI autogeneration of documentation
 3. CLI for autogeneration of Dactyl components